-Personal computers can be called upon to perform all of the following:
+Personal computers can be called upon to per- $\bullet$ Roots of f(x): a program could find the roots of a form all of the following:

-- Solution of quadratic and cubic equations: given the coefficients of either a quadratic or cubic equation, a program could solve for both real and complex roots; equations of degrees could also be solved for. - Roots of f(x): a program could find the roots of a user-defined function using the bisection method or Newton's method. - Vector operations: given two vectors in two dimensions, a program could calculate their magnitudes, the angle between them, and their dot and cross products.
+• Solution of quadratic and cubic equations: given the coefficients of either a quadratic or cubic • Vector operations: given two vectors in two diequation, a program could solve for both real and complex roots; equations of degrees could also be solved for.

+- user-defined function using the bisection method or Newton's method. - mensions, a program could calculate their mag-